 Getting the initial response right can save time and costs on assessment later.
 Some local authorities have found that putting in place a single access point for all new requests and people currently receiving care can speed up and simplify the process for people approaching the authority, and can also free up time for professional staff to focus on more complex cases.

 The assessment process should start from when information begins to be collected about the adult.
-As soon as possible after this first contact full information about the assessment process should be given, including detail of what to expect during the assessment process (such as the format and timescale of assessment, complaints processes (see Complaints) and possible access to independent advocacy (see Independent Advocacy).
+As soon as possible after this first contact full information about the assessment process should be given, including detail of what to expect during the assessment process (such as the format and timescale of assessment, complaints processes (see Complaints chapter) and possible access to independent advocacy (see Independent Advocacy chapter).
 This allows the adult to be as involved in the process as possible.
-Information must be in an accessible format for those with social requirements, for example Braille is available for people with partial sightedness or who are blind (see also Interpreting, Signing and Communication Needs).
+Information must be in an accessible format for those with social requirements, for example Braille is available for people with partial sightedness or who are blind (see also Interpreting, Signing and Communication Needs chapter).

-From this stage onwards, consideration should be given to whether the individual is likely to have substantial difficulty in being involved in the assessment process and, if so, the possibility independent advocacy should be introduced.
-Also considered is whether the adult may have difficulty communicating (for example those with Autistic Spectrum Disorder or Profound and Multiple Learning Disabilities), and whether a specialist or interpreter may be needed to support communication.
+As well a taking a strengths-based approach, consideration should be given to whether the individual is likely to have substantial difficulty in being involved in the assessment process.
+If so, information regarding independent advocacy should be provided.
+It is also important to consider whether the adult may have difficulty communicating (for example those with Autistic Spectrum Disorder or Profound and Multiple Learning Disabilities), and whether a specialist or interpreter may be needed to support communication.
 (For information on reasonable adjustments see Equalities Act 2010.)

 There should be a single access point for all new requests for assessment and for people who are already receiving care and support, to ensure the process of approaching the local authority is as straightforward as possible.

 - early or targeted interventions such as universal services;

 - a period of reablement such as provision of equipment or minor household adaptations to delay an adult’s needs from progressing (see also Reablement chapter);